rdokkenSlalom/fakeflix-api/README.md

 1. Open your terminal/CLI.
 2. Clone the project from git `git clone git@bitbucket.org:slalom-consulting/fakeflix-api.git`
+3. Open the directory `cd fakeflix-api`
-3. Load Dependencies: `npm install`
+4. Load Dependencies: `npm install`
-4. Start the Server: `npm run start`
+5. Start the Server: `npm run start`
-5. This will start the API server on `port 9000`.
+6. This will start the API server on `port 9000`.

 Works with `Linux` `Mac` or `Windows`